 People ask me for tips of what to look for when they go to the supermarket.
 Here are some of my basics for the Mediterranean diet.

-Olive Oil: I buy two kinds of olive oil: regular and extra virgin.
+Olive Oil: I buy two kinds of olive oil: the regular and extra virgin.
 Regular olive oil is better for cooking.
 Extra virgin olive oil has a lower heat point and will smoke quickly if you try to cook with it.
-Extra virgin is better for salad dressings, drizzling on food, or for adding flavor after a meal is cooked.
-Extra virgin olive oil is a great substitute for butter.
+Extra virgin is better for salad dressing, drizzling food are adding for flavor after a meal is cooked.

 Healthy Grains: Try some of the interesting grains like farro, quinoa, couscous, barley and others.
-They are delicious, complex carbs that will help keep you full longer.
+They are delicious, full of healthy ingredients, and will help to keep you full longer.